 • If your backups live alongside production data, ransomware or platform outages could take both down.

-• If you need to pass a compliance audit, a 14-day or 30-day retention might not be enough.
+• If you need to pass a compliance audit, a 30-day retention might not be enough.

 Q: Can Atlassian Backup and Restore Experience help with compliance?